DOS stands for Disk Operating System and it is a command line

 DEFRAG /F/U/SE/SKIPHIGH C:

-SCANDISK repairs problems that your all disks may have
+SCANDISK repairs problems that your all disks may

-automatically without prompting (asking), deletes errors, skips
+have automatically without prompting (asking), deletes errors,

-not work with other distributions of DOS.
+might not work with other distributions of DOS.

 SCANDISK /ALL/AUTOFIX/NOSAVE/NOSUMMARY/SURFACE